unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/ds/{subdirectory}`

-Get user data storage.
+Get information on a user's data storage.

 ##### Permissions

-One of the following:

-* User can get his own data storage.
+* User can get information on his own data storage.
 * User must have at least `d_u_list` [permission](#permission-object) to the domain.

 ##### Request